Student Staff

 Maya Maranto HM’26

-Maya is a Harvey Mudd sophomore who intends to major in government and physics and concentrate in Japanese.
-Raised in Fayetteville, Arkansas, Maya became interested in political ideology in elementary school while listening to her family’s frequent debates about politics, later exploring these areas further in high school history and philosophy clubs.
-Maya hopes to qualitatively and quantitatively analyze California politics at the Rose while learning more about how blue bubbles in red states (like her hometown) and similarly red ones in blue states impact politics.
-She is also interested in sustainability, comparative education, and comparative corruption.
-Outside of the Rose, Maya helps lead the East Asian Political Society, practices Japanese, reads (all genres), and watches anime with friends and family.
+Maya is a Harvey Mudd junior majoring in international relations and physics while concentrating in Japanese.
+Raised in Fayetteville, Arkansas, Maya became interested in political ideology in elementary school while listening to her family’s frequent debates about politics, later exploring these areas further in her high school history and philosophy clubs.
+At the Rose, Maya has worked on the 2024 Video Voter Guide and on compiling a dataset of congressional elections for Professor Andy Sinclair.
+In her free time, Maya helps lead the East Asian Political Society, practices Japanese, reads (all genres), and watches anime with friends and family.
+She also studied abroad in Japan during summer 2024.

 Anne C. McDonald ’26

-Anne is a sophomore at CMC pursuing a dual major in government and data science.
+Anne is pursuing a dual major in government and data science.
 Her interest in politics began when she volunteered for the re-election campaign of a local congresswoman in high school.
 At the Rose, she is interested in researching the California court system and drug policy.
 Outside of the Rose, she works as a writing consultant at the CWPD and is co-president of Product Space.
 She hails from the rainy city of Seattle, WA and enjoys reading Kafka’s short stories, golfing, throwing pottery, jewelry making, and crocheting in her free time.
+Anne is in Prague for the fall 2024 semester.

 Chad B. McElroy ’26

-Chad is a sophomore at CMC studying Government.
+Chad is studying Government at CMC.
 Hailing from Concord, California, Chad pursued his passion for public service as an election poll worker in his home county of Contra Costa, worked with the staff of his local House Representative Mark DeSaulnier, and attended CA Boys State 2021.
 Last fall, Chad focused his new hire project on un-serialized firearms, or “ghost guns,” and their proliferation throughout California.
 In the spring, Chad worked on the California City Management Foundation project, the Kosmont Cost of Doing Business Survey, and worked with Professor Shanna Rose on her upcoming book.
 In his free time, Chad enjoys riding his bike, going to baseball games, (re)watching Star Wars, and keeping up with everything related to aerospace and space policymaking.
+He is in Washington, DC for the fall semester interning with the Office of Space Commerce.

 Ryan S. Shakiba ’26